Continuous and discrete Neumann systems on Stiefel varieties as matrix generalizations of the Jacobi-Mumford systems

 where ${\cal I}_{2l}(\lambda)$ is a polynomial of degree $n-l$ in $\lambda$ with the leading coefficient $C_l^r=\frac {r!}{l! (r-l)!}$.
 Their explicit expressions are given in \cite{FJ2008}.\footnote{One should replace $\lambda$ and $A$ by $-\lambda$ and $-A$, respectively, to relate the small Lax matrix $L(\lambda)$ and integrals $\mathcal I_{2l}(\lambda)$ used here with the matrix $\mathcal L^*_{neum}(\lambda)$ and integrals $\mathcal I_{2l}(\lambda)$ used in \cite{FJ2008}.}

 Due to the symplectic block structure of ${L}(\lambda)$, the coefficients at odd powers of $w$ in $F(\la,w)$ are zero, so the spectral curve has the involution

 Note that, although the Lax matrix $L(\lambda)$ is not invariant under the right $SO(r)$-action, the spectral curve and therefore all the integrals $\mathcal I_{2l}(\lambda)$ are invariant.
-As a simple counting shows, the number of nontrivial integrals on $T^* V_{n,r} $ provided by the coefficients of ${\cal I}_{2l}(\lambda)$ equals $(n-1)+(n-2)+\cdots+(n-r)=r(n-r)+ r(r-1)/2$, which coincides with the dimension of the Stiefel variety.
-Since the number of integrals is bigger than half of the dimension (\ref{dimension}) of a generic symplectic leaf within $(T^*V_{n,r})/SO(r)$, some of the integrals are dependent.
-Like the ''big'' Lax matrix ${\mathcal L} (\lambda)$ in (\ref{LA1}), the small Lax matrix $L(\lambda)$ does not produce explicitly the momenta integrals $\Psi_{ij}$, which should be counted apart.
+Moreover, by the Wienstein--Aronszjn formula (see \cite{AHH2, Moser}), the spectral curve \eqref{curve} is birationally equivalent to the spectral curve of the Lax matrix $\mathcal L$, and the integrals $\{{\cal I}_{2l}(\lambda)\}$ are linear combination of the integrals \eqref{perelomov}.